WHKW: AM 1220 The Word

 WHKW's Christian radio programming is largely supplied by the co-owned Salem Radio Network.
 One featured program, Truth for Life, is of local origin as host Rev. Alistair Begg is the lead pastor for Parkside Church in Bainbridge Township.
 What's Right, What's Left, a talk show hosted by Ernie Sanders, airs in late mornings and late evenings.
 Some non-religious programs air on the weekends, including Turning You Onto Classical Music, hosted by Beau Coup keyboardist Dennis Lewin and The New Czech Voice of Cleveland, hosted by John Sabol.
-WHKW is also the Cleveland outlet for Notre Dame Fighting Irish football and since 2020, has carried Warren G. Harding High School Raiders football broadcasts.
+WHKW also since 2020, has carried Warren G. Harding High School Raiders football broadcasts.

 FM translator

 WHKW is additionally relayed over the following low-power FM translator: